How to Maximize ROI on Rental Properties in Oklahoma City (2026 Guide)

 The Hidden Costs of Tenant Turnover

-The single greatest threat to your cash flow isn't a broken water heater; it's a moving truck.
-When a tenant moves out, the meter starts running on a series of cascading costs that instantly consume months of hard-earned profit.
+The greatest threat to cash flow isn't a broken water heater; it's a moving truck.
+When a tenant moves out, the meter starts running on a series of costs that consume months of profit.

 Cost of 1 Turnover